The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 Crypto Contagion

 Cryptocurrency exchanges like Crypto.com downsized due to a surge of customer withdrawals following FTX's collapse.
-Cryptocurrency lenders and banks BlockFi, Genesis Global, Celsius, and Voyager Digital are undergoing bankruptcy liquidations and legal proceedings themselves for authorizing severely undercollateralized loans to FTX and Alameda Research and overlooking the risk profile on repayments.
+Cryptocurrency lenders and banks BlockFi, Genesis Global, Celsius, and Voyager Digital underwent bankruptcy liquidations and legal proceedings for authorizing severely undercollateralized loans to FTX and Alameda Research and overlooking the risk profile on repayments.
 One lender, Genesis, and its parent company, Digital Currency Group, were sued by the Winklevoss-founded crypto exchange Gemini for defaulting on lending agreements with Gemini's Earn product.

 Regulatory Crackdown